 To celebrate the feeling of family and community that was so memorable from my time in this home, Airbnb will make a one-time donation to a local organization in my hometown, the Boys & Girls Clubs of Philadelphia, a program that supports youth, including those in greatest need, by offering development and skill-building programs, recreational activities and empowerment tools.

-You can now watch all 148 episodes of “The Fresh Prince of Bel-Air” on HBO Max, which is also hosting a 30th anniversary cast reunion in November.
+You can now watch all 148 episodes of “The Fresh Prince of Bel-Air” on HBO Max, which is also hosting a 30th anniversary cast reunion that started streaming on November 19.

-Per the press release, the special will be “a funny and heartfelt night full of music, dancing, and more special surprise guests,” including Will Smith, DJ Jazzy Jeff, Tatyana Ali (Ashley), Karyn Parsons (Hilary), Joseph Marcell (the butler Geoffrey), Daphne Reid (the “new” Aunt Viv), and Alfonso Ribeiro (Carlton).
+Per the press release, the special is “a funny and heartfelt night full of music, dancing, and more special surprise guests,” including Will Smith, DJ Jazzy Jeff, Tatyana Ali (Ashley), Karyn Parsons (Hilary), Joseph Marcell (the butler Geoffrey), Daphne Reid (the “new” Aunt Viv), and Alfonso Ribeiro (Carlton).

-Not only that, but Smith announced that he sat down with Janet Hubert, the original Aunt Viv, who was fired after three seasons on the show and replaced with Reid.
+Will Smith sat down with Janet Hubert for the reunion, as well.
+She played the original Aunt Viv, who was fired after three seasons on the show and replaced with Daphne Reid.

 In other “Fresh Prince” news, Peacock ordered a reboot of “The Fresh Prince of Bel-Air” — but this version will be a drama, not a comedy: